 With an eclectic roster of guest conductors, an expanded Historical Performance program, and the celebration of the 10th year of Juilliard Jazz, the School launches the 2010-11 season with more than 700 performances and events on the horizon.
-As the fall semester gets underway, Juilliard puts the final touches on its four-year renovation and expansion with the much-anticipated opening of the newly minted Juilliard Store on West 66th Street (see Behind the Scenes).
+As the fall semester gets underway, Juilliard puts the final touches on its four-year renovation and expansion with the much-anticipated opening of the newly minted Juilliard Store on West 66th Street.
 One of the few places left in New York City where musicians can still purchase sheet music, the Store also offers stylish duds, CDs, and various other Juilliard items.

-The season opens on September 21 with the new faculty ensemble Juilliard Jazz Quintet and Friends (see Juilliard Jazz Faculty, Live in Concert).
-Other highlights include appearances by such guest conductors as John Adams, David Effron, Alan Gilbert, Jeffrey Kahane, and Harry Bicket; a joint program with the Juilliard Orchestra and the Sydney Conservatorium of Music; Juilliard Opera and Historical Performance teaming up for a fully staged production of Monteverdi’s L’incoronazione di Poppea; a three-concert chamber music series devoted to the music of Fanny Mendelssohn Hensel (see Out of the Shadows); trumpeter Jon Faddis as a soloist with the Juilliard Jazz Orchestra in an arrangement of Porgy and Bess; four premieres of works created for the Dance Division and performances of pieces by Bronislava Nijinska, Eliot Feld, and Mark Morris; and fourth-year drama students in a series of fully-staged productions, including Lorraine Hansberry’s A Raisin in the Sun and David Auburn’s Proof.
+The season opens on September 21 with the new faculty ensemble Juilliard Jazz Quintet and Friends.
+Other highlights include appearances by such guest conductors as John Adams, David Effron, Alan Gilbert, Jeffrey Kahane, and Harry Bicket; a joint program with the Juilliard Orchestra and the Sydney Conservatorium of Music; Juilliard Opera and Historical Performance teaming up for a fully staged production of Monteverdi’s L’incoronazione di Poppea; a three-concert chamber music series devoted to the music of Fanny Mendelssohn Hensel; trumpeter Jon Faddis as a soloist with the Juilliard Jazz Orchestra in an arrangement of Porgy and Bess; four premieres of works created for the Dance Division and performances of pieces by Bronislava Nijinska, Eliot Feld, and Mark Morris; and fourth-year drama students in a series of fully-staged productions, including Lorraine Hansberry’s A Raisin in the Sun and David Auburn’s Proof.

 THE JUILLIARD ORCHESTRA